pokergeist/Arduino-Plot-lib/CirquePinnacle/readme.md

 **Recent Changes**:

 * I added a Button_Decode() method the break out the button names for a good column-based disaply.
-* I'm working on the Set_Config_Values() method to allow greater access to the configuration values, This code is largely untested.

-I'll be running a free memory test when that's all tested and working, and test auto-clearing of the DR line and Status register flag.

-## Intro

-This library is meant to facilitate the use of a Cirque GlidePoint trackpad.
-In this case, specifically ones using the Gen3 (or Gen2?)
-Pinnacle ASIC.
+* I added Set_Config_Values() to provided a better way to apply configuration setting.
+This is my preferred method of setting up the device though the user has to do a bit more work.

 ## Data Notification

 The Pinnacle provide a Data Ready (DR) signal either as a Status register flag (SW_DR) or as an active high hardware data line (HW_DR).
 The SW_DR flag sets the HW_DR line.
 You can either poll the I/O pin or the Data Ready flag in the Status register.
-The AP Note says you have to clear the DR flag in the Status register to drop the DR line.
-I thought another reference said the DR line would be dropped on a data read.
+You have to clear the DR flag in the Status register to drop the DR line  - neither DR signal is dropped on a data read.
 I'll test that later.
 The  An interrupt service routine was considered by not deemed necessary for now.

 ## Testing Hardware